yanglinshu/create-yew/README.md

-# Yew Trunk Template
+# Create Yew

-This is a fairly minimal template for a Yew app that's built with [Trunk].
+This is a template for [Yew](https://github.com/yewstack/yew) apps that are built with [Trunk](https://github.com/thedodd/trunk).
+It is migrated from [create-yew-app](https://github.com/jetli/create-yew-app), a parcel-based yew template which is buggy in Windows.

 ## Usage